datagrok-ai/public/help/discover/info-panels.md

 ## What gets shown and when?

-There are thousands (ok slight exaggeration :) of info panels currently available in the Datagrok platform, and certainly we do not want to overwhelm users by showing all of them to everyone.
+There are thousands (OK slight exaggeration :) of info panels currently available in the Datagrok platform, and certainly we do not want to overwhelm users by showing all of them to everyone.
 To solve this issue, we designed a powerful, easy-to-use mechanism that allows us to show panels exactly to the people that need it, when they need it.
 In order for the panel to be shown, the following conditions have to be satisfied: